cited/JRI-Viewer/docs/components/usergroups/index.rst

 Add New Group
 ================

-To add a new report, click the "Add New" button at top.
+To add a new Group, click the "Add New" button at top.

 Enter the following information: